nils-eilers/NODISKEMU/README.md

         " * , / \ : = ? @

-Furthermore, neither space nor the dot ('.') are not allowed as first or last character of a filename.
+Furthermore, neither space nor the full stop ('.') are not allowed as first or last character of a filename.
 If a filename contains any illegal characters, the creation of X00 files is forced even if XE mode 0 is set.